strebaseducation/cw-alliance-hub/README.md

 #### User facing methods

 ##### Claiming rewards
-Rewards claimable by a staker of a whitelisted asset can claim their earned rewards after the needed steps in [[Alliance Hub Migaloo#Updating Rewards]] have been performed.
+Rewards claimable by a staker of a whitelisted asset can claim their earned rewards after the needed steps in [[Alliance Hub Furya#Updating Rewards]] have been performed.
 This should be done on some interval meaning rewards are being accumulated steadily.

 Users in this scenario can claim their rewards one asset per time.